Sarishhma/30ReactProjects/README.md

-Trying to complete thirty mini project in atleast 30 days for making my base better
+Trying to complete thirty mini projects in atleast 30 days to build a good  base for javascript